Blog

 A Quick Access Gun Safe Offers Secure & Convenient Storage

-Large 50-gun safes, like the ones in Liberty’s Presidential line offer exceptional security.
+Large 50-gun safes, like the ones in Liberty’s Presidential series offer exceptional security.
 But keeping one of these 1,500-pound safes by your bed is hardly practical.
 Nor is it a quick access safe.
-Even for those who are very familiar with their safe, it still takes upwards of a minute or more to open and remove a firearm.
+Even for people who know their safe well, it can still take a minute or more to open it and take out a firearm.

-A quick access gun safe can be installed in a convenient location of your choice and be opened in a matter of moments.
-This is true of both small pistol gun safes and shotgun safes, which gives you near-immediate access to your firearm so that you can defend your home when needed.
+Quick access gun safes can be installed in a convenient location and opened in a matter of moments.
+This is true for both small pistol safes and shotgun safes.
+They give you quick access to your gun.
+This way, you can defend your home when needed.

-What is the Best Firearm for Home Defense?
+What is the Best Firearm for Home Defense & How to Secure It?

 There is no one-size-fits-all answer when it comes to the best firearm for home defense.
 A good rule of thumb is the best firearm to defend your home is the one you can confidently use and securely store.
 That being said, there are some home defense firearms that are popular, especially among first-time gun buyers.